w41x/payload-zitadel-plugin/README.md

 plugin for [Payload CMS](https://payloadcms.com), which enables authentication via Zitadel IdP.

+The default use case is to fully replace PayloadCMS Auth with Zitadel.
+Thus the user collection in PayloadCMS becomes just a shadow of the information in Zitadel.

 :boom: :boom: :boom: &nbsp; works :100: with PayloadCMS version :three: &nbsp; :boom: :boom: :boom:

 ## Install